-Condition Detail Procurement approach and commercial arrangements Competitive procurement • The lead local authority must provide evidence of competitive procurement through the tendering process.
+Condition Detail Procurement approach and commercial arrangements Competitive procurement The lead local authority must provide evidence of competitive procurement through the tendering process.
 Procurement process and contract oversight Local authorities are expected to to go out to open competition with their allocated LEVI funding to determine the best offer from the open market for the funding available.
 The lead local authority must provide evidence of competitive procurement through the tendering process.
 The use of existing contracts for any part of an application will only be considered by exception, on a case by case basis.
-Any such contract will need to have been openly tendered, and be in line with LEVI scheme rules.
+Any such contract will need to have been openly tendered and be in line with LEVI scheme rules.
 The local authority must provide clear reasoning and evidence value for money and additionality.
 Commercial arrangements A range of commercial arrangements can be used, including but not limited to: Own &amp; Operate Public Private Commercial Partnership (external operator or concession) Joint Venture Land Lease Public funding • The lead local authority must show evidence of value for money for the public funding.
-Private funding A suitable level of finance or private sector funding must be generated for the project, in accordance with the local market conditions.
+Private funding • A suitable level of finance or private sector funding must be generated for the project, in accordance with the local market conditions.

-LEVI Capital Fund conditions Note: You may also refer to relevant commercial terms in the concession contract Heads of Terms.
+LEVI Capital Fund Conditions Note: You may also refer to relevant commercial terms in the concession contract Heads of Terms.

 Condition Detail Contractual terms 1 of 2 Contract length • The lead local authority must ensure that an appropriate contract length is agreed.
-Revenue and profit share The lead local authority must justify the approach to revenue share or profit share to show evidence of good value for money.
+Revenue and profit share • The lead local authority must justify the approach to revenue share or profit share to show evidence of good value for money.
 Control over tariffs charged to consumers Local authorities must retain appropriate influence or control over tariffs throughout the duration of the contract to ensure consumer interests are protected.
 Tariff levels should be justified with reference to wholesale prices (taking fluctuations into account), with input from the local authority and the CPO dependent on the commercial model.
 How tariffs will be changed over time should be set out clearly in any contractual arrangements.
 Time of use tariffs Consideration must be made for time of use tariffs and smart charging.
-CPO exclusivity and competition • If an exclusive contract is chosen, the lead local authority must justify this approach and ensure the short and long-term consequences have been considered.
+CPO exclusivity and competition If an exclusive contract is chosen, the lead local authority must justify this approach and ensure the short and long-term consequences have been considered.

-LEVI Capital Fund conditions Note: You may also refer to relevant commercial terms in the concession contract Heads of Terms.
+LEVI Capital Fund Conditions Note: You may also refer to relevant commercial terms in the concession contract Heads of Terms.

-Condition Detail Contractual terms 2 of 2 Ownership of local connection assets • All relevant local authorities must finish the contractual term with ownership of the Local Connection Assets, whether or not they have retained ownership throughout the contractual term.
-Ownership of charging assets • The option should be available for the local authority to take on ownership of the Charging Asset at the end of the term, should they wish to do so.
+Condition Detail Contractual terms 2 of 2 Ownership of local connection assets All relevant local authorities must finish the contractual term with ownership of the Local Connection Assets, whether or not they have retained ownership throughout the contractual term.
+Ownership of charging assets The option should be available for the local authority to take on ownership of the Charging Asset at the end of the term, should they wish to do so.
 Operation and maintenance costs The lead local authority must ensure that the operational and maintenance costs sit with the most suitable party, according to the commercial arrangement.
 The division of responsibility, control and risk must be evidenced in the application.
+Accessibility The lead local authority must consider accessibility.
+This could include adopting the core minimum standards for chargepoint accessibility set out in PAS 1899:2022 for in standard and accessible bays as far as they are reasonably practicable.